jcberthon/mw-flickr/readme.txt

 == Changelog ==

+= 1.2 =
+* Add links to Flickr photo page when using the new Flickr API back-end

 = 1.1 =
 * Try to be smarter with preconnect when using the older API (Flickr Badge)
 * New API, directly connect to Flickr API (work-in-progress)